-Rhett Women’s Center (RWC) provides full service gynecological care.
-Our primary goal is to meet the patient’s needs—which can range from providing annual preventive exams to management of a wide range of gynecological problems.
-We offer on-site lab and ultrasound services to provide the most thorough assessment of a patient’s problem to save her time and money.
-RWC strives to provide the most complete gynecological care while always making a woman’s needs and comfort as a priority.
+Rhett Women’s Center (RWC) provides full-service gynecological care.
+Our primary goal is to meet the patient’s needs, ranging from annual preventive exams to managing various gynecological problems.
+We offer on-site lab and ultrasound services to provide the most thorough assessment of a patient’s situation to save her time and money.
+RWC strives to offer complete gynecological care while prioritizing a woman’s needs and comfort.

-Our providers at RWC care about you and your health, making a yearly exam is one of the most important things a woman can do to ensure good overall health and wellness.
-This is a time she can discuss specific concerns as well as review important topics with her provider, including breast health, sexual health, contraception, menstrual cycle and associated symptoms, perimenopausal and menopausal symptoms, bone health, and diet and exercise.
-This visit will also be a time for a full physical exam as well as appropriate screening tests including cervical cancer screening (a PAP smear which may include an HPV test), STD screening, and lab tests – all done in house.
-At an annual exam, you may also receive an order for a screening mammogram, bone density scan, or colonoscopy depending on your age and/or symptoms.
+Our providers at RWC care about you and your health; making a yearly exam is one of the most important things a woman can do to ensure good overall health and wellness.
+This is a time she can discuss specific concerns and review essential topics with her provider, including breast health, sexual health, contraception, menstrual cycle and associated symptoms, perimenopausal and menopausal symptoms, bone health, and diet and exercise.
+This visit will also be a time for a complete physical exam and appropriate screening tests, including cervical cancer screening (a PAP smear which may include an HPV test), STD screening, and lab tests – all done in-house.
+Depending on your age and/or symptoms, you may also receive an order for a screening mammogram, bone density scan, or colonoscopy at an annual exam.

 Abnormal Pap Smear

-In managing an abnormal screening for cervical cancer (PAP smears), our providers at RWC use the most up to date clinical guidelines in addition to their years of experience and clinical judgment to determine the most appropriate way to manage a PAP smear that is abnormal.
-At RWC we understand that not all abnormal PAP tests are cause for immediate concern.
-Depending on a woman’s age, her sexual history, and her previous PAP history, our providers may encourage a woman to closely monitor an abnormal PAP smear with a plan to repeat the test which may include a test for HPV.
-Another option that is considered for managing an abnormal PAP test is a colposcopy.
-This procedure is a method of more closely and thoroughly examining the cervix, vagina, and vulva to look for concerning abnormalities.
-Using a colposcope to magnify this tissue, Drs.
-Rhett and Smith are able to identify the presence of abnormal tissue and will biopsy it, if necessary.
+At RWC, we understand that not all abnormal PAP tests cause immediate concern.
+Depending on a woman’s age, her sexual history, and her previous PAP history, our providers may encourage a woman to closely monitor an abnormal PAP smear with a plan to repeat the test, which may include an HPV test.
+Another option considered for managing an abnormal PAP test is a colposcopy.
+This procedure examines the cervix, vagina, and vulva more closely and thoroughly to look for abnormalities.
+Using a colposcope to magnify this tissue, Dr. Rhett and Dr. Smith can identify the presence of abnormal tissue and will biopsy it if necessary.

-RWC provides comprehensive gynecological care including indicated gynecological surgeries.
+RWC provides comprehensive gynecological care, including indicated gynecological surgeries.
 Our providers will assist each patient in reviewing all treatment options and discussing any alternatives to surgery.
-If after a thorough evaluation surgery is determined to be the best option, RWC will take care of you.
+If, after a thorough evaluation, surgery is determined to be the best option, RWC will take care of you.
 Drs.
-Rhett and Smith both have privileges at East Cooper Regional Medical Center and Roper Hospital Systems.
-If your condition requires, Drs.
-Rhett and Smith can provide the continuity of care necessary when facing major surgery.
-A pre-op visit will be scheduled at RWC to review all the risks and benefits of your operation, obtain any necessary lab work, as well as give you any needed prescriptions.
+Rhett and Smith have privileges at East Cooper Regional Medical Center and Roper Hospital Systems.
+If your condition requires, they can provide the continuity of care necessary when facing major surgery.
+A pre-op visit will be scheduled at RWC to review all the risks and benefits of your operation, obtain any required lab work, as well as give you any needed prescriptions.
 You will be given ample time to get all your questions answered.
 Scheduling will be taken care of by RWC.

-An incision is made at the top of the vagina, blood vessels are disconnected and the uterus is removed through the vagina. * Abdominal hysterectomies in which a small incision is made in the abdomen, and the uterus is removed are done with an enlarged uterus or suspected scar tissue This is due to higher risk of infection and longer recovery time.
+An incision is made at the top of the vagina, blood vessels are disconnected, and the uterus is removed through the vagina. * Abdominal hysterectomies in which a small incision is made in the abdomen, and the uterus is removed with an enlarged uterus or suspected scar tissue.
+This is due to a higher risk of infection and longer recovery time.

-A laproscope which is a thin lighted tool with a camera, is inserted through a small incision around the navel, allowing the doctor to see the pelvic organs on a screen.
+A laparoscopy is a thin, lighted tool with a camera inserted through a small incision around the navel, allowing the doctor to see the pelvic organs on a screen.
 This can be done for diagnosis as well as treatment.
 For example, scar tissue and ovarian cysts can be removed.